ARLINGTON, Texas — So what changed?

 Jones, 25, was the Mariners’ fourth-round pick in the 2009 draft.
-He was batting .310 with a .370 on-base percentage in 11 games for the Rainiers before his promotion.
+He was batting .310 with a .370 on-base percentage in 11 games for the Rainiers prior to his recall.

 Right-handed reliever Stephen Pryor was activated from the disabled list and optioned to Triple-A Tacoma.

-The move came a little more than a year after Pryor went to the disabled list with a back injury that later was diagnosed as a torn back muscle.
-He underwent surgery Aug.
+The move came just over a year (April 15, 2013) that Pryor went to the disabled list with a back injury that was later diagnosed as a torn back muscle.
+He underwent surgery on Aug.
 9.

-Pryor, 24, allowed seven runs and seven hits in 52/3 innings in six rehab outings this year at Double-A Jackson and Tacoma.
+Pryor 24, allowed seven runs and seven hist in 5 2/3 innings over six rehab outings this year at Double-A Jackson and Tacoma.

-Right-hander Hisashi Iwakuma is scheduled to test his recovery from a strained ligament in his middle finger by throwing 45 pitches in three simulated innings before Friday’s game in Miami.
-If all goes well, Iwakuma could depart next week on a rehab assignment … Robinson Cano’s first homer as a Mariner, a three-run shot in the third, came in his 63rd plate appearance … Erasmo Ramirez had the Mariners’ shortest outing of the season by a starting pitcher, at two-plus innings.
-He has allowed 13 earned runs in 11 innings over his past three starts (10.64 ERA) … Texas reliever Hector Noesi did not allow a run in 4 innings over two outings against his former club.
+Right-hander Hisashi Iwakuma is scheduled test his recovery from a strained ligament in his middle finger by throwing 45 pitches over three simulated innings prior to Friday’s game in Miami.
+If all goes well, Iwakuma could depart next week on a rehab assignment. … Robinson Cano’s first homer as a Mariner, a three-run shot in the third, came in his 63rd plate appearance. … Erasmo Ramirez had the Mariners’ shortest outing of the season by a starting pitcher at two-plus innings.
+He has allowed 13 earned runs in 11 innings over his last three starts. … Texas reliever Hector Noesi did not allow a run in 4 1/3 innings over two outings against his former club.
 He did permit two inherited runners to score in the third inning.

-The Mariners open interleague play at 4:10 p.m.
-(PDT) Friday, when they make their first trip to Marlins Park in Miami for a three-game weekend series at 4:10 p.m.
+The Mariners open interleague play Friday when they make their first trip to Marlins Park when they open a three-game weekend series at 4:10 p.m.
 Pacific time in Miami.

-Seattle right-hander Chris Young (0-0, 0.00 ERA) will make his second start of the season in Friday’s series opener.
-He worked six scoreless innings in Sunday’s loss to Oakland.
+Right-hander Chris Young (0-0 with an 0.00 ERA) makes his second start of the season in Friday’s series opener.
+He worked six scoreless innings in last Sunday’s loss to Oakland.